methusalah/OpenRTS/README.md

 # What is OpenRTS ?
 OpenRTS is a 3D real-time strategy game engine coded in java 1.7, powered by jMonkeyEngine 3 and open-source.

-Open RTS intend to support any kind of gameplay, design and control, provinding it's own editor and a versatile data structure.
+OpenRTS intend to support any kind of common real-time strategy gameplay, design and control, provinding it's own editor and a versatile data structure.

 The project also wants to be a pool of RTS ressources, giving access to a large and free-to-use set of maps, models, sounds, armies data and gameplays.

 But OpenRTS is under developpement.
 There is a long way to go and a huge and growing TODO list.
-So we will be glad to receive any of your contributions !
+We will be glad to receive any of your contributions !

 # How to set up ?
 Just clone the repository into Eclipse and run !
 The engine is set by defaut with a test dataset and some exemple maps you can load.